What No One Tells You About GLP-1s and Eating Disorder Recovery

 GLP-1 medications were initially created for diabetes management but are now being prescribed for weight loss.
 Social media influencers are documenting their GLP-1 experience online, and celebrities are shrinking their bodies at alarming rates.
 Regular people are being prescribed these medications so it’s likely you know someone who is taking them.

 These medications have shifted conversations around appetite and body size.
 The term ‘food noise’ entered the zeitgeist around the same time GLP-1s rose in popularity.
+I have a strong suspicion that ‘food noise’ is a marketing term developed by some savvy pharmaceutical company.
 Food noise is a phrase that is used to describe the experience of intrusive thoughts and cravings around food.

 Weight stigma leads to feelings of shame and discrimination in the workplace and from healthcare providers.
-Research has shown it causes harm to physical and mental health and is a large contributor to eating disorders and body image issues.
+Research has shown it causes harm to physical and mental health, and is a large contributor to eating disorders and body image issues.
 For folks in larger bodies, some health conditions will go untreated because a doctor simply told them to lose weight rather than investigating the issue.
-Eating disorders are under diagnosed for black people and individuals who don’t fit the thin, white cisgender body type.
+Eating disorders are under diagnosed for black people and individuals who don’t fit the thin, white, cisgender body type.
 Some healthcare providers will even recommend weight loss to individuals without screening for an eating disorder.
-The consequences of weight stigma are significant leading to worse health outcomes and death.

-Some people recover into a larger body than they were in their eating disorder, making recovery feel complicated.
+Some people recover into a larger body than they were in their eating disorder, which can make recovery feel even more complicated.
 It can be hard to stay on the path of recovery when you’re constantly being told that larger bodies are not okay.

-Feeling Pressured to Take GLP 1s?
+Feeling Pressured to Take GLP Medications?
 You’re Not Alone

 The popularity of GLP-1s also sends the message that anyone who isn’t thin should be taking these medications.
 The core of this message isn’t new.
-The expectation that folks in larger bodies should always be trying to lose weight has been here for a long time.
-As an eating disorder therapist, some of my clients have struggled with feeling comfortable eating in public out of fear of judgement.
+The expectation that folks in larger bodies should be trying to lose weight has been here for a long time.
+As an eating disorder therapist, some of my clients have struggled with feeling comfortable eating in public.
 Unfortunately, this comes from actual experiences of being judged for their weight by loved ones and healthcare providers.

 How Celebrity GLP 1 Use Affects Body Image and Recovery

-Many of the clients I’ve worked with have found healing by following celebrities and body positive influencers in larger bodies.
-Seeing someone in a larger body live a full, joyful life can show that body acceptance is possible, and that being smaller isn’t necessary to find peace.
-As GLP-1 medications have emerged, many famous people’s body have changed with some even promoting GLP-1s as part of their brand.
+Some people have found healing by following celebrities and body positive influencers in larger bodies.
+It can deliver a powerful message that you can live a full, joyful life at any size, and being smaller isn’t necessary to find peace.
+As GLP-1 medications have emerged, many famous peoples’ bodies have changed with some promoting GLP-1s as part of their brand.
 While their journey and their bodies aren’t about us, it can feel like a slap in the face.
-For some people, it can feel like a major loss to their recovery journey and can reinforce that being smaller is better.
-As size diversity starts to disappear, it can be hard to look outside for a sense of hope.
+For some people, it feels like a major loss to their recovery journey and can reinforce that being smaller is better.
+As size diversity starts to disappear, it can be harder to look outside for a sense of hope.

 How Weight Loss Comments Can Impact Eating Disorder Recovery

 Some people taking GLP-1 medications start getting more comments about their body and weight loss.
 These comments can be anything from invasive questions around what they eat, to compliments about their weight loss.
-For some people, all they hear is that there was something wrong with their body before they lost the weight.
+The message behind these comments can sound like is that there was something wrong with their body before they lost the weight.
 The constant questions about how much medications cost, what they are eating, and how many pounds they lose can increase cortisol levels and stress.

 The Risks of GLP-1 Prescriptions Without Eating Disorder Screening